 While we strive to use plain language, acronyms and jargon invariably will creep into many discussions about regional planning issues.
 For this we apologize and offer a glossary of selected acronyms and terms.

-The Association of Bay Area Governments (ABAG) is the official Council of Governments and regional land use planning agency representing the San Francisco Bay Area's nine counties and 101 cities and towns.
-Formed in 1961, ABAG provides research and analysis, financial services, and other cost-effective local government service programs; and builds partnerships to address regional economic, social and environmental challenges.
+ABAG is the official Council of Governments and regional land use planning agency representing the San Francisco Bay Area's nine counties and 101 cities and towns.
+Formed in 1961, ABAG provides research and analysis, financial services and other cost-effective local government service programs.
+ABAG also builds partnerships to address regional economic, social and environmental challenges.

 Regional agencies use this procedure to solicit competing bids from counties, cities, transit agencies, community-based organizations and other stakeholders for projects to be funded as part of long-range plans.